The 33 Best Romance Novels of All Time: Books to Love

 Taylor Jenkins Reid slays with this story finding the perfect balance of glamour and grit.
 This was an easy pick for a list of the best romance novels of all time and might seem like an unusual pick for books like A Man Called Ove but, both Ove and Evelyn are seeking to change their lives and in doing so, change for the better.

-This set-up is the same as Outlander but in reverse!
-In the first part of the book, Dougless accidentally summons an Earl from the 16th century to modern England!
+This setup of this time travel romance is the same as Outlander but in reverse!
+In the first part of the book, Douglass accidentally summons an Earl from the 16th century to modern England!

 Dougless vowels to help return Nicholas to his own time, but not before trying to help him figure out who framed him for treason in his own era.
 But when he’s sent back and nothing changes, Dougless needs to head back to his time and try to save his life.